 Section 4013 of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), which was enacted on March 27, 2020, provides that a qualified loan modification is exempt by law from classification as a troubled debt restructuring as defined by GAAP.
-To be eligible, each loan modification must be (1) related to the coronavirus ("COVID-19") pandemic; (2) executed on a loan that was not more than 30 days past due as of December 31, 2019; and (3) executed between March 1, 2020, and the earlier of (a) 60 days after the date of termination of the National

-Emergency or (b) December 31, 2020.
+To be eligible, each loan modification must be (1) related to the coronavirus ("COVID-19") pandemic; (2) executed on a loan that was not more than 30 days past due as of December 31, 2019; and (3) executed between March 1, 2020, and the earlier of (a) 60 days after the date of termination of the National Emergency or (b) December 31, 2020.
 On August 3, 2020, the Federal Financial Institutions Examination Council ("FFIEC") issued a joint statement on additional loan accommodations related to COVID-19.
-The joint statement clarifies that for loan modifications in which Section 4013 is being applied, subsequent modifications could also be eligible under Section 4013.
+The joint statement clarifies that for loan modifications in which Section 4013 is being applied, subsequent modifications could also be eligible under Section 4013 ("Section 4013") of the CARES Act.
 Accordingly, the Company is offering modifications made in response to COVID-19 to borrowers who were current and otherwise not past due in accordance with the criteria stated in Section 4013.
 These include short-term, 180 days or less, modifications in the form of payment deferrals, fee waivers, extensions of repayment terms, or other delays in payment.
 Accordingly, the Company did not account for such loan modifications as TDRs.
-As of December 31, 2020, there were \$110.8 million in loans in modification programs related to COVID-19.
+As of December 31, 2021, and 2020 there were \$1.4 million and \$110.8 million, respectively, of loans in modification programs related to COVID-19.
 On December 27, 2020, the Consolidated Appropriations Act amended section 2014 of the CARES Act extending the exemption of qualified loan modifications from classification as a troubled debt restructuring as defined by GAAP to the earlier of January 1, 2022, or 60 days after the National Emergency concerning COVID-19 ends.